Choe Kwang-shik: Biography

 Choe Kwang-shik was born in 1953 in Seoul.
 He received his PhD in Korean history from Korea University, and in 1995 became a professor of the same university's history department.
 From 2004 to 2007, he was vice-president of the Korean Association of University Museums (KAUM).

+Minister of Culture, Sports and Tourism (2009–2013)

 In 2009, Choe became South Korea's Minister of Culture, Sports and Tourism.
 In January 2012, he unveiled plans to allocate more funds in cooperation with other governmental organizations to boost South Korea's cultural industry.

 In 2013, Choe stepped down from his position as Minister of Culture, with Yoo Jin-ryong taking over.